hongsj235/End_to_end_USV/README.md

 ## Usage

 Download this repo.
 It is made for ROS package.
 You should download in your ROS workspace.
-In common case, the name of ROS work space is 'catkin_ws'
+In common case, the name of ROS work space is 'catkin_ws'.

 ```
 git clone https://github.com/hongsj235/End_to_end_USV.git